lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 + J-Link JTAG programmer/debugger
 + USB 2 UART converter

+Note that we used for programming and debugging "SEGGER J-Link" JTAG debugger, but one can use instead of it different JTAG debugger (or simple board based on FTDI IC (FT232Rl)) and "OpenOCD" software for this purpose.
 ### Software needed for development of this project

 All development - both FPGA Verilog RTL part and ARM Cortex-M4 MCU development